Chesty Puller: Infiltrating and raiding a Cacos camp, November 4, 1919

 On the afternoon of November 4, 1919, Puller and his men entered a small village of grass shacks ten miles west of Mirebalais.
 A priest told Brunot that a high ranking Cacos insurgent leader named Dominique Georges had a camp about fifteen miles away.
 He and his men decided to take this opportunity to kill or capture Dominique Georges.
 Despite heavy rain, Puller took a small patrol of Marines and Gendarmes out immediately.
 Puller, Brunot, and Private Cermontout Jean Louis scouted out ahead of the small column during the night when they came upon the remains of a bonfire, indicating a bandit guard post.
 A Cacos sentry armed with a rifle challenged Puller's group.
 The sentry could not see them clearly as it was very dark and his bonfire had been put out by the rain.
 Brunot replied in his Haitain accent "Cacos", at which the guard let them through.
 Puller, Brunot, and Jean Louis were able to infiltrate the Cacos camp and came upon a clearing with many huts and lean-tos.
 Puller and Jean Louis took firing positions on the ground after Puller sent Brunot to gather the rest of the patrol to assault the camp.
 Puller aimed his rifle at a man he later believed was Georges, but waited for the main attack instead of firing.
 A Caco challenged the two prone figures, so that Puller had to shoot the Caco, starting the battle.
 The marines and gendarmes rushed forward, but the estimated two hundred Cacos scattered, with Puller and Jean Louis firing as fast as they could at fleeing figures.
 After the government forces had possession of the camp, they found one dead Caco.
 Puller's patrol took twenty seven rifles, swords, and machetes, and several dozen gamecocks.
-Among the booty was George's personal rifle, identified by his initials in the stock.
+Among the booty was Georges' personal rifle, identified by his initials in the stock.
 Puller and his patrol spent the night at the camp and then withdrew safely to their base at Mirebalais.